strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 Clicking on the new entry button will redirect you to the edit view, where you will be able to write the content of the new entry (see [Writing content](writing-content.md)).

 ::: tip NOTE
-New entries are only considered created, therefore listed in the list view, once they have been saved at least once.
+New entries are only considered created once some of their content has been written and saved once.
+Only then will the new entry be listed in the list view.
 :::